jrp244/byu-cs324/hw-sockets/README.md

 The `-4` forces the server to prepare the socket to receive incoming messages only on its IPv4 addresses.
-While it is possible to have a program listen on both IPv4 _and_ IPv6, that requires _two_ sockets--one for each protocol, and that goes beyond the scope of this assignment, so using either `-4` or `-6` designates which specific single address family (IP version) to use, IPv4 or IPv6, respectively.
+While it is possible to have a program listen on both IPv4 _and_ IPv6, that requires _two_ sockets--one for each protocol--and that goes beyond the scope of this assignment, so using either `-4` or `-6` designates which specific single address family (IP version) to use, IPv4 or IPv6, respectively.